-From sleeping better to stronger friendships to greater mental health, so many good things have happened from talking about money.
-Now that I’m not scared of money as a topic I feel far more in control of my finances than I ever did before.
+From sleeping better to more honest friendships to stronger mental health, so many good things have happened from talking about money.
+Now that I’m not scared of money as a topic, I feel far more in control of my finances than I ever did before.
 I look at my bank balance, I track my spending, I’m confident in pay negotiations and I believe all of this has come from facing the subject of money in conversation.

-How can you advocate for yourself in a pay review, or talk about mortgage products with the bank or formulate a debt repayment plan if you can’t even chat to your best friend about what you spend?
-We need to up our vocabulary and understanding of money and I believe talking about it is the first step to being more in control of it.
+How can you advocate for yourself in a pay review, negotiate on rent or formulate a debt repayment plan if you can’t even chat to your best friend about what you spend?
+We need to improve our vocabulary and understanding of money and I believe talking about it is the first step to being more in control of it.

 I’m earning more

-This wasn’t my intention.
-I went freelance nearly three years ago and since I started talking about money more openly with friends and colleagues my earnings have gone up considerably.
-I think it’s because of two reasons - I am much better at negotiating because I am not battling with the embarrassment of chatting about money AND the high stakes nature of any money conversation.
+I went freelance nearly four years ago and since I started talking about money more openly with friends and colleagues my earnings have gone up considerably.
+I am much better at negotiating because I am not battling with the embarrassment of chatting about money.
 Also, I know the market rate for the work I do because I’ve shared rates with other freelancers.

 During my life at least ten finance-y people (and my dad) have told me to pay into a pension, and I’d ignored all of them.
 But when a friend who doesn’t own a vacuum cleaner and lives in a flatshare where plants go to die, told me that he had recently started paying into a pension and it wasn’t that hard to set up and he didn’t miss the money, well I knew it was something I could probably do too (so I did).